 How do I find out what study away programs are offered each year?

 A list of Furman's study away programs, including Faculty-led, Affiliate and Exchange Programs can be found on the Study Away Programs page.
-Faculty-led programs for the May Experience and the following academic year are announced at the Study Away Fair during Family Weekend.
+Faculty-led programs for the May Experience and the following academic year are announced at the Study Away Fair during Family Weekend in the Fall term.